 Data read and write requests are forwarded by mongos.
 A mongos reads configuration settings from configs and allocates the read and write requests to shards, making it easy to cope with high concurrency scenarios.
-In addition, config and shard with the three-node architecture can ensure high availability.
-Figure 1 shows the DDS cluster architecture.
+In addition, each config and shard is a replica set that provides high availability.
+The following figure shows the DDS cluster architecture.

 Figure 1 Cluster architecture

-- shard is deployed with an architecture of three-node replica set.
+- Each shard is a three-node replica set.
 A single cluster supports 2 to 12 shards.

 - config is mandatory in a cluster instance.
 It stores instance configuration information and consists of one replica set.

-- mongos and shard nodes cannot be added using native commands but can be scaled out on the DDS console.
+- mongos and shards cannot be added using native commands but can be scaled out on the DDS console.

-- Cluster DB instances can only be created with the DDS console.
-Currently, a three-node replica set cannot be directly upgraded to a cluster.
+- Currently, a three-node replica set cannot be directly upgraded to a cluster.